Veterans Affairs Medical Center Substance Abuse Treatment Program

 Veterans Affairs Medical Center Substance Abuse Treatment Program - Erie, PA

 Veterans Affairs Medical Center Substance Abuse Treatment Program is a detox and addiction treatment facility located at 135 East 38th Street in the 16504 zip code of Erie, PA.
 As a detox center, it offers alcohol detox and opioid detox.
-The treatment program at Veterans Affairs Medical Center Substance Abuse Treatment Program includes regular outpatient treatment, hospital inpatient detoxification and hospital inpatient treatment.
-Veterans Affairs Medical Center Substance Abuse Treatment Program offers treatment to veterans and people with dual diagnosis treatment.
+The treatment program at Veterans Affairs Medical Center Substance Abuse Treatment Program includes general outpatient treatment, hospital inpatient treatment and regular outpatient treatment.
+Veterans Affairs Medical Center Substance Abuse Treatment Program offers treatment to people with dual diagnosis treatment and veterans.
 It accepts men and women into their treatment and detox program.

 Address: 135 East 38th Street, Erie, PA 16504